 The first variant of this method incorporates a resonant cavity with the length between the high reflectivity mirrors carefully tuned to the laser’s emitted frequency.
 However, this proved to be impractical outside the laboratories.

 The more popular and robust variant of this method is the ICOS-OA – and off-axis variation, which utilizes the same cavity, but in a non-resonant way.

 Figure 10.
 Layout of a typical ICOS-OA system.
 Note the input of the light at an angle (“off-axis”) and collection of light signal from the whole surface of the back mirror.
-Image Credit: VIGO System
+Image Credit: VIGO Photonics

 Here, the detected light signal behind the cavity is very low because of the high reflectivity of the mirrors, but output from the whole back mirror surface is collected and, because of the design of the cavity, the light path is virtually infinite hence why the ICOS-OA is a very interesting and sensitive technique.